1920 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The reverse of the 1920 penny shows a simple design of two ears of durum wheat.
 These curve to follow the sides of the coin, framing the denomination and country name.

-The words โONE CENTโ take center stage. โUNITED STATES OF AMERICAโ is inscribed below them in smaller font.
-And smallest of all is the Latin motto โE PLURIBUS UNUMโ, which appears at the top, running parallel to the upper coin edge.
-The motto means โFrom the many, oneโ, and refers to the creation of the country from the union of states.
+The words “ONE CENT” take center stage.
+“UNITED STATES OF AMERICA” is inscribed below them in smaller font.
+And smallest of all is the Latin motto “E PLURIBUS UNUM,” which appears at the top, running parallel to the upper coin edge.
+The motto means “From the many, one,” and refers to the creation of the country from the union of states.

 Other Features Of The 1920 Penny

-Despite the difference, a 1920 penny has exactly the same dimensions as a modern one.
-Itโs 19 millimeters in diameter and weighs 3.11 grams.
-The copper content means thereโs considerable variation in the color of individual coins.
-A penny thatโs had only minimal handling or exposure to the air will be red.
-But as itโs used, the color dulls to brown.
+The copper content means there’s considerable variation in the color of individual coins.
+A penny that’s had only minimal handling or exposure to the air will appear bright orange-red.
+As it circulates or ages, the color dulls toward brown.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)

-1920 Penny Mintage & Survival Data
+1920 Penny: Mintage and Survival Data

 1920 Penny Mintage & Survival Chart